caicaidan/AMN/README.md

 You can also manually download the dataset through the link below https://www.cs.toronto.edu/~kriz/cifar.html

+##  The size of the dataset
+Training set size: 2125 images of 32 X 32
+Validation set size: 375 images of 32 X 32
+Train + Val set size: 2500 images of 32 X 32
+Test set size: 500 images of 32 X 32

 ## Baseline Performance
 AVG ACC: 73.0560%
 AVG BWT: 0.00% ( There are no changes compared with previous performance )

 ## 4. Plan of Work and Time Schedule